Welcome All to the Community

 Community Heart and Soul

-This Arts Midwest piece examines what it means to be a welcoming organization and how can arts leaders be more inclusive hosts who foster belonging.
+What does it mean to be a truly welcoming organization and how can arts leaders be more inclusive hosts who foster belonging?
+Dig into a discussion with two artists who regularly tackle these questions, Ananya Chatterjea and Marcus Young.

 Inspiring change: Reflections on welcoming newcomers into rural communities in Australia and the United States